* GM will close one South Korean factory by end-May

 The plant shutdown is part of its broader Asia business restructuring.
 Excluding profits from China, GM said its Asian operations lost money in 2016.
 GM Korea posted a total of 1.9 trillion won ($1.8 billion) in net losses between 2014 and 2016.

 In recent years, GM ceased manufacturing in Australia and Indonesia, and significantly restructured its Thai operations.
-It is also winding down efforts to sell cars in India and is turning its manufacturing facilities there into an export hub.
+It said in May it is winding down efforts to sell cars in India and is turning its manufacturing facilities there into an export hub.

 The automaker's decisions to exit other unprofitable markets have exacerbated problems for GM Korea, which used to build many of the Chevrolet models GM once offered in Europe.
 Declining sales of small cars in the United States have also hurt demand for Korean-made Chevrolets.